Additional death, 7 new cases of COVID-19 confirmed in Madison Co. - WBBJ TV

 JACKSON, Tenn. — The Jackson-Madison County Regional Health Department has confirmed another Madison County resident has died due to COVID-19 complications.

-The health department also confirmed seven new cases of COVID-19, bringing the total number of confirmed positive cases to 10,963.
+The health department also confirmed another seven new cases of COVID-19, bringing the total number of confirmed positive cases to 10,976.

 There are currently four Madison County residents hospitalized, with two of those patients on a ventilator.